-Saphris is not for use in psychotic conditions related to dementia.
-Saphris may cause heart failure, sudden death, or pneumonia in older adults with dementia-related conditions.
+Saphris is not approved for use in psychotic conditions related to dementia.
+Asenapine may increase the risk of death in older adults with dementia-related conditions.

 Saphris can cause serious neurologic problems.
 Stop taking this medicine and call your doctor at once if you have : very stiff (rigid) muscles, high fever, sweating, confusion, fast or uneven heartbeats, feeling light-headed, tremors, twitching, or uncontrollable movements of your eyes, lips, tongue, face, arms, or legs.

 Before taking this medicine

-Saphris is not for use in psychotic conditions related to dementia.
+Saphris is not approved for use in psychotic conditions related to dementia.
 It may cause heart failure, sudden death, or pneumonia in older adults with dementia-related conditions.

 You should not use Saphris if you are allergic to asenapine.

 To make sure Saphris is safe for you, tell your doctor if you have any of these other conditions:

 heart disease, high blood pressure, heart rhythm problems;